rossibarra/2015-shell-genomics/README.rst

 The challenge with UNIX is that it's not particularly simple - it's a power tool, with its own deep internal logic with lots of details.
-The joke is that Unix is user-friendly - it's just very selective about who its friends are!

 shell cheat sheets: